cap-js/docs/java/cds-data.md

 - changed element as an instance of [`CdsElement`](https://www.javadoc.io/doc/com.sap.cds/cds4j-api/latest/com/sap/cds/reflect/CdsElement.html).
 - new and old value as an `Object` instances.

 Paths have the same target (the entity where changed element is) but their values represent the old and new state of the entity as a whole including non-changed elements.
+You may expect that each change is visited at most once.

 Let's break it down with the examples: